Major Robert John Cahill DSO (1918) MB DPH (Ire 1906)

 Major Robert John Cahill came from a medical family.
-His father was a medical practitioner in Dublin and two of his brothers were members of the medical profession.
-Of these practiced in Dublin as a specialist and the other was Dr Mark F Cahill of Belfast.
-Another brother, Sir Robert Cahill, had held the office of commercial counsellor at His Majesty's Embassy in Paris for fifteen years.
+His father, Dr M Cahill, was a medical practitioner in Dublin and two of his brothers were members of the medical profession.
+Of these one practiced in Dublin as a specialist and the other was Dr Mark F Cahill of Belfast.
+Another brother, Sir Robert Cahill, held the office of commercial counsellor at His Majesty's Embassy in Paris for fifteen years.

 Major Robert John Cahill took the MB of the Royal University of Ireland and the Diploma in Public Health (RCSI) in 1906.
 He was successful at the examination held in London for commissions in the Royal Army Medical Corps, for which fifty-eight candidates entered.
 He obtained 457 marks, coming last in his course.
 The top mark of 590 was obtained by Dr Godfrey Fausett Rugg.